-The architect had planned to build 12 towers, dedicated to Jesus Christ and Disciples, one to mother of Jesus, four to commemorate the Evangelists.
+The architect had planned to build 12 towers, dedicated to Jesus Christ and Disciples, one to the mother of Jesus, four to commemorate the Evangelists.
 Currently, have completed eight towers.
-Inside the church, Gaudi designed the columns in a shape of slim tree trunks which make forest style.
+Inside the church, Gaudi designed the columns in the shape of slim tree trunks which make forest style.
 From the top of the temple, you can see impressive views of the city.

 Borgund Stave, Borgund (Norway)

-The area is surrounded with rich historic heritage.
+The area is surrounded by rich historic heritage.
 Vindhellavegen has located near the church and suggests beautiful walking possibilities.
 This historic road was awarded “Norway’s most beautiful path“ by the Norwegian Public Roads Administration in 2014.

 Duomo, Milan (Italy)

 This style is characterized by height and dramatic decoration.
 Around the structure are over 3400 statues, 135 gargoyles, and 700 marble figures that characterize Duomo.
-From highest peak, where you can climb the stairs or take the lift, you will see the handsome Madonnia, golden representation statue of Mary and on clear days can enjoy breathtaking views of Milan.
+From the highest peak, where you can climb the stairs or take the lift, you will see the handsome Madonnia, golden representation statue of Mary and on clear days can enjoy breathtaking views of Milan.

 Hallgrimskirkja, Reykjavik (Iceland)

 The pipes are remote from four manuals and a pedal.
-There are 102 ranks, 72 stops, and 5275 pipes and is 15 meters tall, weighs over 25 tones.
+There are 102 ranks, 72 stops, and 5275 pipes and is 15 meters tall, weigh over 25 tones.
 The building is powerful and capable of filling the holy and huge space.
 The construction of the organ was finished in 1992 and has been used for a variety of recordings.

 Are you ready to see some Iconic Churches And Monasteries In Europe?
 You can get to all of these destinations easily with the help of Save A Train !
 With no hidden extra fees, you’ll have more to spend on awesome rides and good times!